220296006/Amazon-Cloud-Pratictioner/Module 7 - Monitoring and Analytics/AWS Trusted Advisor.md

 # AWS Trusted Advisor

-AWS Trusted Advisor(opens in a new tab) is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
+**AWS Trusted Advisor** is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

 Trusted Advisor compares its findings to AWS best practices in five categories: cost optimization, performance, security, fault tolerance, and service limits.
 For the checks in each category, Trusted Advisor offers a list of recommended actions and additional resources to learn more about AWS best practices.